News & Features

 June 1, 2022 — The Chicago Center for Theoretical Chemistry (CCTCh) at the University of Chicago encourages early career and mid-career scientists working in the topical areas covered by the Theory and Computation (T&C) Subgroup of the Biophysical Society to submit an application for two new awards of the subgroup of the Biophysical Society.
 The submission deadline is August 1, 2022.
 Learn more here.

-Greg Voth’s research featured on the National Science Foundation’s website
+Greg Voth’s research highlighted by the National Science Foundation

 May 31, 2022 — Greg led an effort to simulate a coronavirus infection — and discovered cooperative behavior in host cell receptor proteins that allow infection instead of resisting it.
 This effort was featured on National Science Foundation’s news webpage and the findings reveal the possible mechanism that fuses the virus to host cells.
 Learn more here.